pschachte/wybe/WYBE.md

 A resource may be exported, allowing it to be referred to in other modules, by preceding the `resource` declaration with the `pub` keyword.

+### <a name="compound-resource-declarations"></a>Declaring a compound resource

+Resources can be defined to be the union of other resources.
+Such resources are called *compound* resources.
+The syntax for declaring compound resources is as follows:

+> `resource` *name* `=` *resource*, ...

+Note the lack of type when specifying a compound resource, which must include at least one other resource, but may include many, separated by commas.
+Included resources can include any combination of *simple* resources, as described above, and other compound resources.
+Two compound resources, however, cannot depend on each other.

 ### Defining a resourceful procedure

 Any procedure may declare that it uses any number of resources,